Macarthur FC: Milicic era (2020–2022)

+2023 and onwards

 On 1 October 2022, Macarthur FC won the Australia Cup for the first time in their history, beating Sydney United 58 2–0 in the final.
 The game was played at Commbank Stadium in front of 16,461 fans.
+Two years later, at AAMI Park, Melbourne Macarthur defeated the home favourites Melbourne Victory FC 1–0 in front of 13,289 fans to win their second Australia Cup final.

 Colours and badge

-The logo depicts a black and gold ochre bull which is contained in a crest where the inner border is black and the outer gold ochre with the club's name written in the aforementioned colours above the bull and three federation stars at the bottom.
+The logo designed by Twosome Creative, and depicts a black and gold ochre bull which is contained in a crest where the inner border is black and the outer gold ochre with the club's name written in the aforementioned colours above the bull and three federation stars at the bottom.
 The bull makes reference to the region where a runaway herd of cattle was discovered in its past.
 The federation stars symbolise the soccer community in Australia, the National Premier Leagues and the A-League.
 The logo features mainly black and white with the addition of gold ochre to highlight the Dharawal heritage of the area.